 The Era of Responsive Design Websites

 Responsive websites are becoming the norm these days.
 Let’s analyze why they’re being preferred now.
-Responsive designing is to design a website so that it provides optimal viewing experience, is easy to read, and is easy to navigate.
-The design should be compatible across wide range of devices like mobile phones to desktop computer monitors without requiring resizing, panning, and scrolling.
+Responsive designing is to design a website so that it provides an optimal viewing experience, is easy to read, and is easy to navigate.
+The design should be compatible across a wide range of devices from mobile phones to desktop computer monitors without requiring resizing, panning, and scrolling.

-This leads to the question that why do we need optimal viewing experience and what benefit do we get from it?
-Let’s answer this by considering evolution, client’s point of view, and development team viewpoint.
+This leads to the question that why we need optimal viewing experience and what benefit we get from it.
+Let’s answer this by considering evolution, the client’s point of view, and the development team's viewpoint.

 Evolution of Responsive Web Design

 How can evolution be there when there are already millions of websites online that are evolving on their own due to their business point of view and logic?
 Well, evolution started when iPhone was launched in 2007.
 It was at that point Responsive Web Design started to shape up.
 Website owners started to realize that their website was not showing properly on mobiles.
 When tablets like iPad and Samsung Galaxy Tabs were introduced a few years later, people, clients, and web designers were of the viewpoint that websites should be “responsive” to different devices and desktop monitors.

 Up to 2011, the basic requirement was to have a website that was compatible with all the different browsers and iPhone or iPad devices with iPhone native App.
 New technologies were introduced in that year, and people started to express the need to have applications for these devices.
 Since Android devices have different screen sizes and dimensions than iPhone and iPad devices, the challenge faced by business owners and clients was to have the same website design appear on different devices.